SublimeText/syntax-test-action/README.md

         include:
           - build: latest  # This is the default
             # packages: master  # If you depend on a default syntax definition
+          - build: stable  # Fetches the binary for the latest stable build
+            # packages: binary  # Use respective tag for the selected binary build.
           - build: 3210  # Latest known ST3 build with a test binary
             # packages: v3189  # Latest ST3 tag on the Packages repo
     steps:
       - uses: actions/checkout@v4
       - uses: SublimeText/syntax-test-action@v2